Boiler not working? Here’s what to do if yours breaks down

-- Is the boiler thermostat not working?
+- Is the boiler thermostat working as it should?

 - Is the pressure too low or too high?

 - Has the condensate pipe frozen?

-Older boilers will have a pilot light, which is the little flame inside the boiler that shows it’s active.
+Older boilers will have a pilot light – the little flame inside the boiler that shows it’s active.